Burmese–Siamese War (1765–1767): Final battles

 By March 1766, there were four main Siamese defense points on the southern front; the Siamese regiment at Wat Chai Watthanaram temple to the southwest of Ayutthaya, Catholic encampment at Saint Joseph Church on the southern moat under leadership of Pierre Brigot, Portuguese resistance at Ban Portuket to the southeast of Ayutthaya and Chinese encampment at Khlong Suan Phlu also to the southeast of Ayutthaya, including the abandoned Dutch trade factory.
 Satpagyon Bo the Burmese commander led his 500 men to attack the Siamese at Wat Chai Watthanaram, who fell after nine days of resistance.
 Another Burmese commander Uttama Thinka Kyaw led his 500 men to attack the Chinese camps at the old Dutch factory.
 Both the Chinese and the Portuguese shared their manpower along the defense line and combined their forces to resist the Burmese but to no avail.
 After resisting for about a month, the Chinese camps fell in mid-March 1767.
 The Portuguese camp of Ban Portuket also fell on 21 March.
 The Burmese held Catholic priests as hostages, demanding the surrender of Pierre Brigot, the apostolic vicar of the Saint Joseph seminary, promising not to destroy Christian churches.
 Brigot gave himself in to the Burmese, who did not keep their promises and burnt down the Saint Dominic, San Paolo and Saint Joseph churches on 23 March 1767.
 The last Siamese defense line on the southern front eventually collapsed.

-In late March 1767, Nemyo Thihapate chose the northeastern corner of Ayutthaya at Huaraw as where he would dig the tunnel to penetrate into Ayutthaya.
-Thihapate ordered the construction of three forts at Huaraw, each with the circumference of 800 tas and the height of ten taung (about 4.5 meters).
-Each of the Burmese commanders; Satpagyon Bo, Thitsein Bo and Thado Mindin, each with 2,000 men, was assigned to each fort.
+In late March 1767, Nemyo Thihapate chose the northeastern corner of Ayutthaya at Huaraw as where he would dig the tunnel to penetrate Ayutthaya.
+Thihapate ordered the construction of three forts at Huaraw, each with a circumference of 800 tas and a height of ten taung (about 4.5 meters).
+Each of the Burmese commanders, Satpagyon Bo, Thitsein Bo and Thado Mindin, each with 2,000 men, was assigned to each fort.
 The three forts were to supervise and to guard the tunnel digging into Ayutthaya.
-The Burmese dug five tunnels to reach the underlying root of Ayutthaya walls.
+The Burmese dug five tunnels to reach the underlying root of the Ayutthaya walls.
 Chameun Si Sorrarak (called Bra Mundari in Burmese chronicles), who was a brother of Ekkathat's favorite concubine, volunteered to take out the Burmese.
-The Siamese forces of ten thousands men descended onto the three Burmese forts like a swarm of bees.
-The Battle of Huaraw was intense as Siamese soldiers stepped on dead bodies of their comrades to climb their portable ladders into the forts.
+The Siamese forces of ten thousand men descended onto the three Burmese forts like a swarm of bees.
+The Battle of Huaraw was intense as Siamese soldiers stepped on the dead bodies of their comrades to climb their portable ladders into the forts.
 A large number of Siamese managed to enter the forts, which nearly capitulated to the Siamese.
 However, Burmese reinforcements arrived in time just to repel the Siamese.
-800 Siamese men died in this battle, while another 200 were captured and Chameun Si Sorrarak himself returning to Ayutthaya citadel.
+800 Siamese men died in this battle, while another 200 were captured and Chameun Si Sorrarak himself returned to the Ayutthaya citadel.